 Richard practices in the field of clinical negligence and personal injury litigation.
-He undertakes a broad spectrum of clinical negligence work acting on behalf of both claimants and defendants (including NHS Resolution, Medical Defence Union and Ministry of Defence).
-Richard has experience of trials (both on his own and as junior counsel), interlocutory and approval hearings in clinical negligence matters, as well as healthcare related inquests.
+He undertakes a broad spectrum of clinical negligence work acting on behalf of both claimants and defendants (including NHS Resolution, medical and dental defence organisations and the Ministry of Defence).
+Richard has experience of trials (both as sole counsel and as led junior counsel) and interlocutory hearings in clinical negligence matters, as well as healthcare related inquests.
 He also regularly attends conferences with experts.
 Furthermore, Richard has considerable experience of drafting pleadings and providing written advices on liability, evidence and quantum.
-He is often instructed in matters that would otherwise be sent to more senior counsel.
+He is regularly instructed on high value, complex and sensitive matters and his thorough preparation and attention for detail allows him to bring the best out of his client’s case.

 Richard has experience of a variety of medical cases, for both claimants and defendants, including: